dariotommasini/dariotommasini.github.io/quotes.markdown

 title: Favorite quotes
 ---

-I've had the privelege to work with many great people.
-Here are some of my favorite quotes from them!
+I've had the privelege to work with many great people, who have said some really fun things.
+Here are a few of my favorites!

-* "Whenever you’re feeling inadequate, just remember Fischer invented ML as a grad student" – anonymous professor
+* *"When you fail, you have two options: try harder or redefine success"* <br>– Anonymous Student

-* "When you fail, you have two options: try harder or redefine success" – anonymous student
+* *"The only thing that separates science from alchemy is a positive and negative control"* <br>– Anonymous Mentor

-* "The only thing that separates science from alchemy is a positive and negative control" – anonymous mentor
+* *"Whenever you’re feeling inadequate, just remember Fisher came up with maximum likelihood as a grad student"* <br>– Anonymous Professor